Puyo Puyo!! 20th Anniversary

 Puyo Puyo!!
-20th Anniversary is a puzzle game developed by Sonic Team and published by Sega.
-The game honored the twentieth year of the Puyo Puyo series, and was first released for the Nintendo DS in July 2011, and later for Wii, Nintendo 3DS, and PlayStation Portable in December 2011.
+20th Anniversary is a puzzle video game developed by Sonic Team and published by Sega.
+The game honored the twentieth year of the Puyo Puyo series, and was first released for the Nintendo DS in July 2011, and later for Wii, Nintendo 3DS, and PlayStation Portable in December.

 Gameplay

 In total, the game has 20 modes of gameplay, including 8 new modes, and 5 hidden modes from Puyo Puyo!
 15th Anniversary.
-Except in Mission and Pair Puyo modes, a player is eliminated when he/she tops out, and the last player (or side) standing wins the round.
+Except in Mission and Pair Puyo modes, a player is eliminated when they top out, and the last player (or side) standing wins the round.

 "Pair Puyo"

 A two-on-two team play mode.
 The teammates share Nuisance Puyo and "lives" - when one of the teams' field tops out, the board is replaced with a new board with a pre-made chain and costs a life.
 When all lives are lost, the team is eliminated, and the last team standing wins the match.

-You get bonuses for "Extra Chains" (firing a chain during your teammate's chain) and "Synchro Chains" (firing chains of the same length (3 or longer) at the same time).
+The players get bonuses for "Extra Chains" (firing a chain during player's teammate's chain) and "Synchro Chains" (firing chains of the same length (3 or longer) at the same time).

 Shop

-Like Puyo Puyo Fever 2 there is a shop, but instead of ineffective game play items you can spend points you get from various modes for exchange of Puyo skins, alternate character voices, and alternate character costumes.
+Like Puyo Puyo Fever 2 there is a shop, but instead of game play items the players can spend points they get from various modes for exchange of Puyo skins, alternate character voices, and alternate character costumes.